SunnySuite/SunnyContributed/initiatives/Sam-GT/README.md

 # Sam's SunnyContributed Scripts

 All of these scripts should be considered works-in-progress unless otherwise noted.
-If you're interested in any of these, take a look at the docs/code (linked below) or reach out to me (Sam Quinn) on Sunny's Slack workspace.
+If you're interested in any of these, take a look at the explainers (linked below) or reach out to me (Sam Quinn) on Sunny's Slack workspace.

+Some of the links below go to scripts rather than explainers; this means that the corresponding explainer isn't written yet.
+Stay tuned!

 ## [Visualize the eigenmodes of a Linear Spin Wave system (GUI)](docs/eigenmode_viewer_examples.md)
 Linear spin wave theory can be considered as a fully classical theory with normal modes.